"I'll be right back," my date says. "I'm just going to go to the bathroom."

 Well, let's rewind things back to May 2016.
 Around that time, Waverly Labs' Indiegogo campaign was blowing up, well on its way to eventually raising $4,426,011 and rounding out as one of the most successful crowdfunding projects of all time.

-But while the translation concept was easy to get excited about — one that even your parents would be able to grasp if you explained it to them — it was the startup's campaign video that stuck in my mind.
+But while the concept of language translation was easy to get excited about — one that even your parents would be able to grasp if you explained it to them — it was the startup's campaign video that stuck in my mind.
 It featured Waverly Labs' CEO, Andrew Ochoa, having a conversation with a woman speaking French.
 I don't think it was a date, but it got me thinking.

 Reading out something in another language in a supermarket and listening back to the translation?
 That's a no brainer.
 Asking for directions while holding out your phone?
 Sure.